org-roam/org-roam-bibtex/README.md

 as an argument.
 The key is taken from the `#+ROAM_KEY:` file property.
 See section [ORB Note Actions](#orb-note-actions-section) for details.

+#### `orb-find-non-ref-file`

+Similar to `org-roam-find-file`, but it excludes your bibliographical notes from the completion-candidates.
+This is useful if you have a lot of them and do not want to clutter up your other notes.
+Default keybinding `C-c n C-f`.

+#### `orb-insert-non-ref`

+Similar to `org-roam-insert`, but it excludes your bibliographical notes from the completion-list.
+Default keybinding `C-c n C-i`.

 Configuration
 ---------------